-On January 14, 2009, Douglas PUD filed a letter containing its responses to the comments from the cities on the ISR Document and proposing revisions to the schedule for the Wells ILP.
-On February 4, 2009, FERC issued a determination on the requests for modification to the Wells Study Plan and on Douglas PUD's proposed revisions to the schedule.
-FERC concluded that there was no need to modify the Wells Study Plan.
-FERC also approved Douglas PUD's proposed modifications to the Wells ILP schedule.
+On January 14, 2009, Douglas PUD filed a letter containing its responses to the comments on the ISR Document from the cities.
+In the same letter, Douglas PUD proposed revisions to the schedule for the Wells ILP.
+On February 4, 2009, the FERC issued a determination on the requests for modification to the Wells Study Plan and on Douglas PUD's proposed revisions to the schedule.
+The FERC concluded that there was no need to modify the Wells Study Plan.
+The FERC also approved Douglas PUD's proposed modifications to the Wells ILP schedule.

 On April 15, 2009, Douglas PUD filed its Updated Study Report (USR) Document and its Notice of Intent to file a draft license application for the Wells Project.
-The USR Document provides the final study reports for those studies that were still in progress when the ISR Document was filed in October 2008.
+The USR Document provided the final study reports for those studies that were still in progress when the ISR Document was filed in October 2008.
 The final reports contained within the USR Document include the 2008 Adult Lamprey Passage Study, TDG Investigation, the DO, pH and Turbidity Study and the final Transmission Line Wildlife and Botanical Study.
 The USR Meeting was conducted on April 30, 2009 and no comments were received on any of the reports or meeting minutes.
 The filing of the USR Document concluded the study phase of the Wells ILP.